Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Morse-Bott computations in the Fukaya category

 to be the set of points on edges which are distance $>1$ from the boundary of the edge, and

-(see Figure \ref{fig:2thickthin}). \end{definition}
+(see Figure \ref{fig:2thickthin}). \end{definition2}

 As in \cite[Section 4.1]{Sheridan2011a}, we can define a topology on the moduli space $\mathcal{R}_3(\bm{L})$.
 The important point is that thin regions with opposite sides labelled $L'$ can stretch until they `break', then become an internal edge (see Figure \ref{fig:2morseedge}).
 The difference from \cite{Sheridan2011a} is that we now allow semi-stable vertices, and this means that $\mathcal{R}_3(\bm{L})$ no longer has the structure of a manifold with boundary.
-All we can say is that it is stratified by manifolds -- however we will see later that the space of holomorphic maps of pearly trees into our manifold {\bf is} a manifold with boundary, which is what we need to define our algebraic structures.
+However we will see later that the space of holomorphic maps of pearly trees into our manifold {\bf is} a manifold with boundary, which is what we need to define our algebraic structures.

+We also define a topological space $\overline{\mathcal{R}}_3(\bm{L})$, by analogy with the Deligne-Mumford compactification.
 The strata of $\overline{\mathcal{R}}_3(\bm{L})$ are indexed by semi-stable directed planar trees $T$ with labels $\bm{L}$.
 Note there is no requirement that internal edges have opposite sides labeled $L'$ here.
-The tree $T$ corresponds to the codimension-$(|V(T)|-1)$ stratum
+The tree $T$ corresponds to the stratum

 Points in this stratum correspond to flipping pearly trees, where the pearls are allowed to be nodal and the edges are allowed to have infinite length.